-RSV is a major cause of respiratory infection in both infants and older adults.
-19 The CDC estimates that among adults 65 years and older in the US, RSV is responsible for approximately 60,000 - 160,000 hospitalizations, 6,000 - 13,000 deaths, and 0.9 - 1.4 million medical encounters annually.
-20-26 However, the current documented disease burden of RSV is most likely underestimated due to variable RSV testing rates and surveillance, with routine testing less common in older adults than in children. ^{23,27,28} Routine testing of suspected RSV cases is essential for accurate estimation of the burden of RSV disease as RSV does not produce a distinctive clinical syndrome in adults. ^{27,28} Rather, RSV manifestations can be difficult to distinguish from those associated with influenza virus or other respiratory viruses.
-29 RSV can lead to mild cold-like symptoms in adults, but more serious presentations are possible including tracheobronchitis, other lower respiratory tract disease (e.g., pneumonia), or severe respiratory distress. ^{21,29} Traditionally, detection methods such as cell culture and rapid antigen tests for RSV were cumbersome with low sensitivity.
-30 The recent development and increased availability of less invasive and highly sensitive multiphasic PCR respiratory panel tests has enabled clinicians to recognize how common and serious RSV is in older adults.
-30
+Respiratory syncytial virus (RSV) is a major cause of respiratory infection and significant contributor to morbidity and mortality in infants, older adults, and adults at higher risk for lower respiratory tract disease (LRTD), such as those who are immunocompromised or have chronic cardiopulmonary conditions.^{21,22} The Centers for Disease Prevention and Control (CDC) estimates that among adults 65 years and older in the United States (US), RSV is responsible for approximately 60,000 - 160,000 hospitalizations, 6,000 - 13,000 deaths, and 0.9 - 1.4 million medical encounters annually.
+23-29 RSV infection has been estimated to affect 3%-7% of the elderly population and 4%-10% of adults at high-risk.
+22 However, the current documented disease burden of RSV is most likely underestimated due to variable RSV testing rates and surveillance, with routine testing less common in older adults than in children. ^{26,30,31} Routine testing of suspected RSV cases is essential for accurate estimation of the burden of RSV disease as RSV does not produce a distinctive clinical syndrome in adults.
+30,31 Rather, RSV manifestations can be difficult to distinguish from those associated with influenza virus or other respiratory viruses.32 RSV can lead to mild cold-like symptoms in adults, but more serious presentations are possible including tracheobronchitis, other LRTD (eg, pneumonia), or severe respiratory distress. ^{24,32} Traditionally, detection methods such as cell culture and rapid antigen tests for RSV were cumbersome with low sensitivity.33 The recent development and increased availability of less invasive and highly sensitive multiphasic polymerase chain reaction (PCR) respiratory panel tests has enabled clinicians to recognize how common and serious RSV is in older adults.33

-With increased routine PCR testing, epidemiological data have shown that the burden of RSV in older adults is similar to seasonal influenza, with comparable rates of infection and severity of illness.27 Older adults are at higher risk of RSV illness compared with younger adults, and recent data have shown higher rates of medically attended RSV, as well as hospitalizations and deaths due to RSV, in adults aged 65 years and older.^{27,28,31-33} This may be related to immunosenescence with aging related to a weakened immune response to pathogens, decreased strength of the respiratory muscle and diaphragm, and decreased protective mucus levels, lung compliance, and elastin.31-33 RSV has also been recognized as a significant cause of severe illness in populations with underlying cardiopulmonary disease and those who are immunocompromised, including HSCT recipients, patients undergoing intensive chemotherapy, and lung transplant patients.19 RSV can trigger exacerbations of underlying comorbid conditions in older adults, such as COPD and CHF.28 RSV infection does not confer lasting immunity and re-infections occur throughout individual lifespans.34
+With increased routine PCR testing, epidemiological data have shown that the burden of RSV in older adults is similar to seasonal influenza, with comparable rates of infection and severity of illness.30 Older adults are at higher risk of RSV illness compared with younger adults, and recent data have shown higher rates of medically attended RSV, as well as hospitalizations and deaths due to RSV, in adults aged 65 years and older.^{30,31,34-36} This may be related to immunosenescence with aging related to a weakened immune response to pathogens, decreased strength of the respiratory muscle and diaphragm, and decreased protective mucus levels, lung compliance, and elastin.
+34-36 RSV has also been recognized as a significant cause of severe illness in populations with underlying cardiopulmonary disease and those who are immunocompromised, including hematopoietic stem cell transplant (HSCT) recipients, patients undergoing intensive chemotherapy, and lung transplant patients.
+Studies suggest that people less than 65 years with chronic medical conditions were 1.2-28 times more likely to be hospitalized for RSV depending on risk condition.
+RSV can trigger exacerbations of underlying comorbid conditions in older adults, such as chronic obstructive pulmonary disease (COPD) and congestive heart failure (CHF).
+RSV infection does not confer lasting immunity and re-infections occur throughout individual lifespans.
+RSV